 James Ha’s parents instilled in him a hunger for a life bigger than they had known.
 As Vietnamese immigrants with very little education, his parents worked hard most of their lives to get to America, in search of greater opportunity for their children.
 There was never any question that their American born son would attend college but, with soaring tuition costs, they worried if they could afford it.

-Coca-Cola First-Generation Scholarship program at the University of Alabama made it possible for Ha to pursue what his parents could not; a college education.
+Discovering The Coca-Cola First-Generation Scholarship program at the University of Alabama made it possible for Ha to pursue what his parents could not; a college education.
 It opened the window of hope he so badly needed.
 Now a rising senior in Management Information Systems, Ha says this scholarship made it possible to fulfill his families’ dreams.

 “I had never heard (of) anything like it,” Ha says, recalling his search for potential scholarship options.
 Being an Alabama resident, having at least a 3.0 grade average, and coming from an immediate family who did not attend college made him eligible to apply.